Prince Andrew Steps Back From Public Duties Over Ties To Jeffrey Epstein

 The announcement comes amid public scrutiny that has been building for months around the prince's ties to Epstein, who killed himself in a jail cell this summer.

 For years, Andrew has denied an allegation that he had sex with a 17-year-old girl on multiple occasions in the early 2000s.
-That accusation drew fresh attention in August, when a federal appeals court ordered the release of a trove of documents from a lawsuit filed by the accuser, Virginia Roberts Giuffre.
+That accusation drew fresh attention in August, when a federal appeals court released a trove of documents from a lawsuit filed by the accuser, Virginia Roberts Giuffre.

 The announcement also comes days after the BBC broadcast an hourlong interview with Andrew for which he has been roundly panned over a perceived lack of sympathy for Epstein's victims.